w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 ### Description:
 [Mozilla WebThings Gateway](https://iot.mozilla.org/gateway) will run on the local WoT Wi-Fi network.
-Example commercial smart home devices will be adapted into a single web UI (by the gateway) that can be accessed and interacted with over the network via OAuth.
+Example commercial smart home devices will be adapted into a single web UI (by the gateway) that can be accessed and interacted with via a browser or over the network via OAuth.
-Example Maker boards programmed as [web things](https://iot.mozilla.org/framework) that match Mozilla's WebThings API will also operate on the local Wi-Fi network, and be managed by the gateway.
+Example Maker/developer boards programmed as [web things](https://iot.mozilla.org/framework) that match Mozilla's WebThings API will also operate on the local Wi-Fi network, and be managed by the gateway.

 ## Additional Scenarios: